 Apparently, Hiro left Britain for North America some time after her return from Japan, to support indigenous peoples’ movements against uranium mining – thus integrating her anti-nuclear with her anti-racial concerns.
 She died of cancer in the late 1990s, when she was only in her mid to late fifties.

 Racism has been an issue of contention among activists and researchers of the Greenham Common Women’s Peace Camp.
 Hiro’s story as it emerges from the limited collection of sources I have accessed urges us to revisit these debates and to reexamine the history of women’s peace movements, including that of Greenham, with regard to their often implicit and unrecognised politics of ethnicity and race.

 I would like to thank Hatakeyama Hiroko for sharing her memories of Hiro and Greenham with me, and Hamamura Masako, Kondō Kazuko, Takemoto Keiko and Tōyama Hiroko for providing me with additional information and historical material.
 I am also greatly indebted to Lesley McIntyre for allowing me to use her original photograph of Hiro for this essay and to Sarah Ainslie for producing a digital version of this image.

-The current issue of History Workshop Journal (no. 78) features an article by Christopher Moores on a very different element of the Greenham Encampments – conservative political reactions in British society.
+The issue of History Workshop Journal (no. 78) features an article by Christopher Moores on a very different element of the Greenham Encampments – conservative political reactions in British society.